 You often hear that to work with graphic displays on the Arduino platform you need to use a Mega or other high-performance board.
 I got curious about how much you can actually get done on an a measly Uno and similar boards based on the classic ATmega328P.
 You can find the ongoing results on my wiki.

 With the mainstream shift away from desktop to mobile devices, it seems the relevance of open source ecosystems is diminishing.
 The two major mobile OSes have a very effective grip on the mobile OS space, and they have engendered app models that do little to encourage or motivate open source designers and developers.
-So now might be a good time to remind ourselves of some of the benefits that open source projects confer.
+So now might be a good time to remind ourselves of some of the benefits that open source confers.

-In spite of some valiant efforts, a mainstream mobile OS that is truly open for users will not become a reality anytime soon.
+In spite of some valiant efforts, I very much doubt that a mainstream mobile OS that is truly open for users will not become a reality anytime soon.
 The next best thing we can do is focus attention on open source apps.
 In future posts, I will try to discuss some mobile open source projects that work well enough to replace popular proprietary and/or monetized ones.
 But for now, if you are on Android you can check out F-droid: the go-to store for open source mobile apps.
 Many of these projects are eager for contributions from designers and developers.
 But even your simple act of using an open source app helps to establish and promote it.

 This project pushed “constraints as creative resource” to the limit.
 The client specified that the design language and elements from the product’s predecessor be maintained—down to the knobs, faceplate treatments, and typography.

 The project brief revolved around electronic and industrial design work to bring the client’s preamplifer platform up to functional parity with current market offerings within a framework that fits with the client’s existing manufacturing capabilities.
 The result is a platform that is significantly more capable than what it replaces yet easier for the client to manufacture.
 It is also amenable to comprehensive appearance changes if and when the client deems the timing is right.